willfinnigan/kinetics/README.md

 wjafinnigan@gmail.com

-More active development will be pushed once our paper using this software is out (soon hopefully).
+More active development will be pushed once our paper using this software is out (soon hopefully) - 22Jan19

 # Kinetics